 Starring: Tamie Sheffield, Charity Rahmer, Erin Byron

-News of an escaped killer sends local police out searching for him, hoping to prevent history from repeating itself as said escapee, Jeremiah McPherson, had terrorized their town many moons ago.
-Unfortunately, that may become the case when some girls get stranded in the middle of the road and found shelter from an incoming snowstorm on an abandoned cabin up in the woods.
-Soon there girls are offed by an obscured assailant, which hardly used any drills at all.
+News of an escaped killer sends local police out searching for him, hoping to prevent history from repeating itself as said escapee, Jeremiah McPherson, terrorized their town many moons ago.
+Unfortunately, that may become the case again when a group of girls end up stranded in the middle of the road and found shelter from an incoming snowstorm at an abandoned cabin up in the woods.
+Soon, the girls are offed by an obscured assailant, which hardly used any drills at all.
 (Hmm, no drills.
 That's strike two.)

-The plot hardly reinvented the tired old story, goofed up by a lot of holes and is criminally bloodless with most of the murders either implied or very uninspired.
-The only thing that shines bright from this (and this is a very small flicker of light) is that the acting's a little decent for a D-grade flick and there's some neat attempt to change around who lives and who dies.
-The reveal in the end's humorously twisty, though, with at least possible suspects popping up in the least expected places.
+The plot hardly reinvented the tired old story, goofed up by a lot of holes and for being criminally bloodless with most of the murders either implied or very uninspired.
+The only thing that shines bright in this (and this is a very small flicker of light) is that the acting's a little decent for a D-grade flick and there's some neat attempt to change around who lives and who dies.
+The reveal in the end's humorously twisty though, with the least possible suspects popping up in the least expected places.

-Would have, could have, should have; The Cheerleader Massacre tries its best to live up to its promise as a worthy entry to one popular slasher franchise but its lack of popcorn goodness and well worth slashing exchanged for nudity made for twelve-year olds who wants to get their hands dirty stripped this film off any good reason for a viewing, unless you're open for a bad D-Grade slasher film with sense of production or continuity.
+Would have, could have, should have; The Cheerleader Massacre tries its best to live up to its promise as a worthy entry to one popular slasher franchise but its lack of popcorn goodness and well worth slashing exchanged for nudity made for titillating twelve-year olds stripped this film of any good reason for a viewing, unless you're open for a bad D-Grade slasher film.

 That, or you are a twelve-year old.